Listening is an Act of Love

 — Thich Nhat Hanh

 I’ve always been a person that strangers confide in.
 On buses, on airplanes, in lines at the coffee shop, they open up to me.
-I’ve also made my life’s work out of telling my own story of mental health issues, trauma, addictions, and healing/resilience.
+I’ve also made my life’s work out of telling my own story of mental health issues, trauma, suicide, addictions, and healing/resilience.
 As a result of telling my story, so many people have come to share their own with me.
 I hold every story that is shared with me as a precious gift.

 What I have learned over the years is that while listening is an art, it’s also a skill that can be cultivated.
 Most importantly, it’s an act of love.